Most Able

 Broad & Balanced Taught Curriculum - stretch and extension

 The taught curriculum for the Most Able focuses on ‘stretch & extension’ but not more of the same.
 This provision includes enabling Most Able students to identify and account for prior knowledge and build on their interests in order to extend them further.
 They are encouraged to explore an area more deeply, going laterally with a concept, or using more complex terminology to describe abstract ideas.
 Questioning techniques are also used to boost thinking as a vital way of stretching Most Able students.
 Most Able students are encouraged to consider questions from different viewpoints and alternative perspectives.
 Specific strategies in lessons for challenging the Most Able include the use of Deep Thinking Challenges’ (‘DTCs’), ‘Big Questions’ and ‘Thinking Hard’.
 Increasingly as students move through the school, the work of Most Able students will become more evaluative and investigative in nature.
+Most Able students are also encouraged to consider cross curricular connections and identify synoptic links between topics and subjects.

 Academic Additional Learning - opportunities to develop high-level cognitive skills